 Various sources assert that some-perhaps substantial amounts-of the food assistance going to North Korea is routinely diverted for resale in private markets or other uses.
-Although there has been much public concern about diversion to the North Korean military, WFP officials and other experts have say they have seen little to no evidence that the military is systemically diverting U.N. food donations, and further, that the North Korean military has no need for WFP food, since it receives the first cut of North Korea's national harvest.
-Even if the military is not directly siphoning off food aid, however, such assistance is fungible; funds that otherwise would have been spent on food can be spent on other items, such as the military.
+Although there has been much public concern about diversion to the North Korean military, WFP officials and other experts said they have seen little to no evidence that the military is systemically diverting U.N.